 - “Serenade” – the holiday boat, taking 10 passengers for 4-night holidays.

 Both are broad-beam boats, 65’ long and 10’6” wide.
 Both have full-time Skippers who hold Boatmaster’s Licences and are trained in First Aid.

 - “Melody” – a 65’ narrowboat, available for weekly hire by a family or group with a disabled or seriously ill member.

 All the boats are fully equipped for the maximum safety and comfort of our passengers, with hydraulic lifts, wheelchair friendly toilets and showers, full central heating, resuscitation equipment.

-Last year we carried nearly 4,000 passengers of all ages (5 has been the youngest; 108 the oldest) and every disability.
+Last year we carried over 5,000 passengers of all ages and every disability.

 “Symphony” and “Serenade” are the total responsibility of their Skippers, who maintain, repair and paint them during the winter, when they are surveyed by the Maritime & Coastguard Agency.
 They are also responsible for maintaining “Melody”.

 Staff and Volunteers